egoetschalckx/required-scifi-reading-list/README.md

 14. Snow Crash
 15. Crying of Lot 49
 16. War of the Worlds
+17. The Diamond Age
+18. The Moon is a Harsh Mistress

 ## Submissions
 PRs are welcome.
 Approval not guaranteed.